signalogic/SigSRF_SDK/mediaTest_readme.md

 ![SMPlayer playback of mediaMin H.264 RTP extraction output](https://github.com/signalogic/SigSRF_SDK/blob/master/images/SMPlayer_playback_of_H264_mediamin_output.png "SMPlayer playback of mediaMin H.264 RTP extraction output")

-In the above screen cap SMPlayer is displaying the "Information" tab of its "Information and Properties" dialog, which shows the codec format as "H264", resolution 640x480, and frame rate of 25 fps.
+In the above screen cap SMPlayer is displaying the "Information" tab of its "Information and Properties" dialog, which shows the codec format as "H264", resolution 640x480, and frame rate 25 fps.

 <a name="InBandOutofBandParameterSets"></a>
 ##### Inband vs Out-of-Band Parameter Sets